Rakurri/rakurri-brush-set-for-krita/README.md

 # **How to download and install**

+**Ko-fi**
+1. Go to this site: https://ko-fi.com/s/8b17a544d5
+2. Click the "Get Now"-button!

 **Gumroad:**
-1. Go to this website: https://rakurri.gumroad.com/l/rakurribrushes2
+1. Go to this site: https://rakurri.gumroad.com/l/rakurribrushes2
 2. Click the "I want this!"-button!

 **GitHub:**